Androthi/Buffer_C3/README.md

 ### fn String Buffer.get_line(&self)

     returns the line at the cursor index, advances cursor by 1 beyond the end of line.

+### fn usz!
+Buffer.find(&self, String needle, usz start_from = 0)

+    returns index of needle or EOF
+    begins search in buffer from start_index